cloudmesh/cloudmesh1/webui/pages/about.rst

 Cloudmesh 0.4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In cloudmesh 0.4 we transformed the store of the VM, flavore, and images into a database, we also moved the development of the code ina new  `Github Cloudmesh <https://github.com/cloudmesh/cloudmesh>`_ repository.
+In cloudmesh 0.4 we transformed the store of the VM, flavor, and images into a database, we also moved the development of the code in a new  `Github Cloudmesh <https://github.com/cloudmesh/cloudmesh>`_ repository.

 Cloudmesh 0.5 - 0.7
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following importnat changes took place:
+The following important changes took place:

 * introduction of a role based authentication theme
 * adding FG authentication from the portal account